kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-03-11-facebook-earnings-report.md

 ---
-title: "How Does Facebook Make Money - Earnings Visualization (2018)"
+title: "How Does Facebook Make Money - Earnings Review (2018)"
-excerpt: "Commented breakdown of Facebook's Annual Earnings Report (2018) with visualization of Facebook's income statement (P&L) using waterfall chart"
+excerpt: "Commented breakdown of Facebook's Annual Earnings Report (2018) with visualization of Facebook's income statement (P&L)"
 draft:
 header:
   teaser: "assets/images/facebook_logo.png"
 ---
 Facebook is one of the technology giants and is dominating the social media market with Facebook.com, Instagram, Messenger, and WhatsUp.
 The year 2018 wasn't the easiest one for Facebook since they were under a lot of regulatory and media pressure.
 However, Facebook financial results don't really show it and Facebook did really well in 2018.

-## Key Highlight from Facebook's Annual Report
+## How Does Facebook Make Money: Key Highlights

-**Facebook is making money mainly from advertising which makes 99% of its revenue.** Facebook generated  $55.8bn (+37%) of annual revenues in 2018, and nearly all of it came from advertising and only "tiny" amount of $0.8bn (1% of total revenue) was from other sources, like net fee coming from Facebook Payments and also revenue from consumer hardware (Oculus and Portal).
-Mobile advertising revenue represented approximately 92% of total advertising revenue in 2018.
+**Facebook is making money mainly from advertising which makes 99% of its revenue.** Facebook generated  $55.8bn (+37%) of annual revenues in 2018, and nearly all of it came from advertising and only "tiny" amount of $0.8bn (1% of total revenue) was from other sources, like net fee coming from Facebook Payments and also revenue from consumer hardware (Oculus and Portal). **Mobile advertising revenue represented approximately 92% of total advertising revenue in 2018.**

 **Summarize Income Statement for Facebook, Inc.**